Church assistance programs in Atlanta and Fulton County.

 Dozens of churches that are located in the greater Atlanta region provide assistance to the less fortunate.
 Volunteers can offer a hand-up to clients, and many of the parishes have some form of material support.
-Whether it is a free box of good, gasoline vouchers, or one time financial aid for rent or light bills, a church may be able to help.
+Whether it is a free box of good, gasoline vouchers, or one time financial aid for rent or light bills, a church in the Fulton County GA area may be able to help.

 The list of services, as well as some of the main churches in the region, are below.
 The religious, faith based groups do not discriminate based on age, race, immigration status, language, or religion.
 Some of them also have Spanish speaking services available as there are an increasing number of Latino and individuals in Fulton County in which English is not their primary language.
 A church will help anyone in need; or do their best to do this.